Led Lenser H7 Headlamp

 In real-life usage, with the Ni-MHs we’re using, the light output drops a bit at around 95% of battery life, giving me fair warning that I need a fresh power source.

 The generation of H7s we bought back in 2010 had a serious flaw: at the point where the wire was leaving the battery compartment, the attachment was weak in the spot where it constantly moved up and down.
 The wire broke after about a year and a half of use.
 Mine broke right before we were about to leave in the dark for the summit of Mt.
 Whitney (we solved that problem), and Em’s broke a few months later.
-However, Led Lenser has a great warrant program and they exchanged both lamps for the newer version which has a coil in the wire at the exit point.
-We’ve had these new lamps for almost 5 years with a total of at least 150 nights of camping (more than half of this backcountry) and they’re in great shape.
+However, Led Lenser has a great warranty program and they exchanged both lamps for the newer version which has a coil in the wire at the exit point.
+We’ve had these new lamps for almost 8 years with a total of at least 300 nights of camping (more than half of this backcountry) and while we finally had to replace Em's, mine is still in great shape.
 Switches work, wires are intact, straps are not frayed.

 There’s one main issue I’d like to mention: there’s no safety switch to make sure the lamp doesn’t turn when not in use or packed away.
 The power button is in a very exposed place (for good reason), and it’s easy to have dead batteries by evening if the lamp is just tossed into some compartment of the backpack.